vsphere-tmm/Supervisor-Services/private-ai-services/README.md

 - `PAISConfiguration` is a singleton per-namespace, where you specify a database, certificates, authentication, and other configuration for a PAIS "instance" within that namespace, including a PAIS API server and web UI.
 - `ModelEndpoint`s configure inference servers for a given AI model, using VMs within your namespace, with routing via the namespace-level PAIS API server.

 After you've installed the PAIS Supervisor Service, you can use [`kubectl explain`][kubectl-explain] to see the full documentation for each of these resources.
-For example
+For example:
 ```
-kubectl explain paisconfiguration.spec.auth.oidc
+kubectl explain paisconfiguration.spec
 ```
 or
 ```
-kubectl explain modelendpoint.spec
+kubectl explain modelendpoint.spec.engine
 ```

-will provide detailed API docs.

 ## Example resources

-Here we're publishing some example YAML files to help you get started with Private AI Services on VCF 9.
+Here we're publishing example YAML files to help you get started with Private AI Services on VCF 9.

 You must first [install the Private AI Services (PAIS) Supervisor Service][pdf-docs].